 - The risks of alternatives

 So long as a patient is alert, a doctor should obtain informed consent before operating or providing other care.
 If the doctor failed to, they might have committed medical malpractice.

-Think You Were Injured?
+Think You Were A Victim of Medical Malpractice?
 Contact Us

 It can be hard to know when you have been victimized by medical malpractice.
 Doctors do not readily admit mistakes, and you probably need to meet with a second doctor for another opinion.